-For Seminary programs, the following Biblical/Theological Studies courses are required unless the student has entered the program with complete or partial (transfer credit[s]) advanced standing: BTC 523 Biblical Narrative and Old Testament; BTC 533 Biblical Narrative and New Testament; BTC 563 Biblical Interpretation; and BTC 573 Introduction to Christian Theology.
-Complete Advanced Standing is granted to students having finished 30 hours or more of undergraduate Bible and Theology courses.
-Students with less than 30 hours may receive partial Advanced Standing credit proportionate to undergraduate or graduate Bible and Theology studies previously completed.
-A prospective student's official transcript(s) will be evaluated during the admissions process and the student will be informed of their status at their Faculty Admissions Interview with the MDivProgram Director.
+The following Biblical and Theological Studies courses are required unless the student has entered the program with advanced standing.
+Advanced Standing is granted to those students who have completed 30 hours or more of undergraduate Bible and theology courses.
+Students with less than 30 hours may receive partial Advanced Standing credit proportionate to undergraduate or graduate Bible and theology studies completed.
+Students' official transcripts will be evaluated during the admissions process.